johnae/nix-flake-templates/devshell/README.devshell.md

 ## The devshell

-This flake uses [numtide's](https://github.com/numtide) excellent `devshell` flake.
-It also adds some default dependencies that I find very useful to have in all projects.
+This flake uses [numtide's](https://github.com/numtide) excellent (but still alpha) `devshell` flake.
+It also adds some other dependencies that are useful to have in all projects.

 Using the devshell means that everyone using it, regardless of whether they're on Linux or Mac, will use the exact same dependencies and tools.
-That should help immensely with onboarding but also sharing of tools between all developers on a project.
+That helps immensely with onboarding but also sharing of tools between all developers on a project.

 As with everything, there are upsides and downsides.
-The devshell is based on the [Nix Package Manager](https://nixos.org) which is much more than a package manager really.
-Nix is also a build tool and a programming language (though specifically built for package management and build tools).
-It's also a great tool for configuration management.
+The devshell is based on the [Nix Package Manager](https://nixos.org) which is much more than a package manager.
+Nix is also a build tool and a programming language, though specifically built for package management, configuration management and build tools.
-The tradeoff is that it is something new, non-trivial, to learn and that it does things in a very different way from every other package manager out there.
+The tradeoff is that to most people it is something new, non-trivial, to learn and that it does things in a very different way.
 It does things differently for good reason, but it's still different which does mean some cognitive load while learning.

 I'm certain this is something anyone can use effectively by just adding things to the `devshell.toml` file and not much else.
 That probably covers 80% of the use cases even.
 Anything more advanced however, does need a deeper understanding of the tooling behind it all.
 But that's a lot of fun :-).